ojadeyemi/northscore-mcp/docs/northscore-mcp-tools.md

 ## `get_teamstats`

-Here we want a simple response of a team stat to be able to generate a team card (so like team name, primary and secondary colours, url to team page on NorthScore app, and then 4-5 stats related to the team).
+Here we want a simple response of a team stat to be able to generate a team card (so like team name, primary and secondary colours, url to team page on Northscore app, and then 4-5 stats related to the team).
 Let's finalize a generic schema that will work for every league in every sport for simplicity and consistency.

 **Behavior / UI:** Inline card with logo, record, and stats like average points, and recent form (e.g., W-L-W).
 No player stats.